What to Do After a Car Accident in PA?

 What to Do After a Car Accident?

 Whether your car accident is minor or catastrophic, an accident occurred and damage has been done to your vehicle and you could be injured.
 Therefore, it is important to treat minor accidents the same as you would treat a “big accident”.
-If you’re involved in an accident we recommend following the mentioned steps to ensure a solid case.
+If you’re involved in an accident we recommend following the steps below to ensure a solid case.

 Using your phone or a notepad, record the following information.